Linking generators

 To illustrate how linking works, we'll use an example of city and state columns.
 Here is the original data:

-The below image shows the results when you apply the Categorical generator to city and state columns, but do not link the columns.
+The below image shows the results when you apply the Address generator to city and state columns, but do not link the columns.
 Because the columns are not linked, the values in each column are shuffled independently.
 In the output, the city and state combinations are not valid.
-For example, Phoenix is not in Florida and Baltimore is not in Tennessee.
+For example, Chicago is not in Arizona and Phoenix is not in New York.

 The following generators can be linked: